andersonberg/blog/content/learning-how-to-learn.md

 First step is to **FOCUS** in the information you want to process.
 Second, is to **UNDERSTAND the basic idea** of what you are learning.
 You can do that by doing a **rapid picture walk through** a chapter. **Glancing** at pictures and section headings.
 Third step of the process of create a chunk is to know the CONTEXT.
 That way you can learn both **how and when** use the chunk.
-At last, PRACTICE helps you to expand the neural network, allowing you to consolidate the chunk and make it more accessible.
+At last, PRACTICE helps you to expand the neural network, allowing you to **consolidate** the chunk and make it more accessible.

+## Learn by spaced repetition
+Plan your schedule to study a **little** about a subject **every day**, rather than hurry to learn everything in one day.
+Our brain needs rest.
+At night it cleans toxins that can prevent you to think clearly.
+In spaced learning, your brain will be able to **retain the information** in your long-term memory.

 ## General tips

-If you are reading a book, try to REMEMBER what you just learn.
-Not just read and highlight the important parts of a chapter.
-Explain yourself or a friend what you read and learn.
+If you are reading a book, try to **REMEMBER what you just learn**.
+Not just read and **highlight** the important parts of a chapter. **Explain yourself or a friend** what you read and learn.

-Make a test to improve your knowledge.
+Make a **test to improve your knowledge**.
 It's good to remember and review some points.

 Learn how to use metaphors and analogies to give more meaning to what you learning.
-It's even better if you can involve more than one sense (e.g.: hearing and vision).
+It's even better if you can **involve more than one sense** (e.g.: hearing and vision).

-Exercises can improve our memory and ability to learn.
-That are better than any drugs.
+Exercises can improve our memory and ability to learn. **They are better than any drugs.**

-## Learn by spaced repetition
-Plan your schedule to study a little about a subject every day, rather than hurry to learn everything in one day.
-Our brain needs rest.
-At night it cleans toxins that can prevent you to think clearly.
-In spaced learning, your brain will be able to retain the information in your long-term memory.

 ### Changing habits